New: Quickly Test™ UTITest 5V®

 NOTE: Read reagent results between 1-2 minutes for differentiating a positive sample from a negative sample.
 Changes in colour after 2 minutes are of no diagnostic value.

-For best results, confirm the performance of reagent strips by comparing with known negative and positive specimens or controls.
-This procedure is recommended after use of every 25 urine strips and for each change in urine strip containers and lot.
+For best results, confirm the performance of the reagents by comparing with known negative and positive specimens or controls.
+This procedure is recommended after use of every 25 urine test strips and for each change in urine test strip containers and lot.
 User/labs should establish their own goals for performance standards.

 Obtain results by direct comparison of the colour chart printed on the container label.
 The colour chart represents nominal values.
 Actual values will vary around the nominal values.

-Improper storage may cause inadequate performance of test strips.
+Improper storage may cause inadequate performance of urine test strips.
 Return to room temperature before use.
 Do not use deteriorated, discoloured or blackened test strips.
 Avoid contamination by volatile chemicals.
-Do not touch test papers of reagent strips.

 On principle, Use multiple results for diagnosis or therapy, in the context of all other medical findings.
 Knowledge of the effects of drugs or their metabolites upon the individual tests is not yet complete.
 In doubtful cases, it is, therefore, advisable to repeat any testing after discontinuing a particular drug.
 Large amounts of ascorbic acid in the urine can produce artificially low to false-negative results when testing for blood and nitrites.

 Store at temperatures between 2 C to 30 C avoiding humidity, direct sunlight, or heat.
-Store only in the original bottle.
+Store only in the original tub.
 Do not remove desiccants.
-Do not remove a strip from the bottle until immediately before its use.
-Replace cap quickly and tightly after removing reagent strip.
-After opening use any remaining test strips within three months.
-Do not use reagent strips after the expiry date printed on the label.
+Do not remove a urine test strip from the tub until immediately before its use.
+Replace cap quickly and tightly.
+After opening use any remaining urine test strips within three months.
+Do not use after the expiry date printed on the label.